Klima publicly launches its consumer-focused carbon offset app – TechCrunch

 Gilles and Pursian first met in university and later with Brandau they launched their first app, Pino, a mobile-based video op-ed page that had German Chancellor Angela Merkel as an early contributor on the platform.

-The connection to politics and media continued with Hyper, their publishing platform that sold to Mic and continues with Klima.
+The connection to politics and media continued with Hyper, their publishing platform that sold to Mic, and continues with Klima.
 With the app, the three co-founders have taken their media savvy and applied it to getting consumers to reduce and neutralize their carbon emissions through offsets and behavioral changes.

 “Offsets can remedy and buy us a lot of time while we’re rebuilding our society,” said Gilles.
-“We need to get to 50% emissions reductions in the next ten years which is a herculean task.
+“We need to get to 50% emissions reductions in the next 10 years which is a herculean task.
 We can’t afford to leave any climate solution on the table right now.”

 Like other apps, Klima has identified diet as one of the major personal steps a person can take to reduce their emissions footprint.
 Substituting cars with biking, or electric vehicles, and buying less fast-fashion and more used clothing also has an impact.